python/typeshed/README.md

 [pyright](https://github.com/microsoft/pyright),
 [pytype](https://github.com/google/pytype/), PyCharm, ...), as opposed to
 developing it, you don't need to interact with the typeshed repo at
-all: a copy of standard library part of typeshed is bundled with mypy and pyright.
+all: a copy of standard library part of typeshed is bundled with type checkers.
 And type stubs for third party packages and modules you are using can be installed from PyPI.
 For example, if you are using `six` and `requests`, you can install the type stubs using